 I’m guessing some of this of course, but I did notice a significant discrepancy (10%) in the Nuffnang Analytics and the Google Analytics, and I think Ad-Blockers are the reason.

-You might call it sour grapes or just downright ranting, I was really hoping to taking my blogging to the next level–but alas, somethings are just not meant to be.
+You might call it sour grapes or just downright ranting, I was really hoping to taking my blogging to the next level–but alas, somethings were not meant to be.
 I think the guys at Nuffnang are doing a good job at encouraging the Malaysian blogging community, and they’re adding a lot of value to some bloggers.
 It’s just that, personally, I never felt connected to the Nuffies, and it just didn’t work out for me.
 I’m not discouraging you from trying Nuffnang, but I hope I provided a realistic view of what it will be like when you place Nuffnang Ads on your blog.

 I may use Nuffnang again when my traffic increases to see what happens, or I may switch to Google AdSense.
 Watch this space, but in the meantime if you’re looking for an honest review of Nuffnang from a tech blogger, well you’ve found one.